 Greg Bishop, Founder

-To help support Boot Camp for New Dads and bring what has been learned to more men preparing to be fathers, Bishop formed Dads Adventure, Inc.®, and authored Crash Course for New Dads: Tools, Checklists and Cheat Sheets and Hit the Ground Crawling: Lessons from 150,000 New Fathers.
+To help support Boot Camp for New Dads and bring what has been learned to more men preparing to be fathers, Bishop formed Dads Adventure, Inc.®, and authored Crash Course for Dads-To-Be and Hit the Ground Crawling: Lessons from 150,000 New Fathers.